Beyond Fixed Horizons: A Theoretical Framework for Adaptive Denoising Diffusions: Conclusion

 We have introduced a novel class of diffusion models grounded in Doob's $h$-transform.
 This theoretical framework provides a general and adaptable foundation for time-homogeneous diffusion models that eliminates the necessity to model artificial time dependencies and thereby enhances interpretability.
 A key innovation in our model is the introduction of the polarity hypothesis, which closely parallels the manifold hypothesis in machine learning.
 This property enables an intuitive and efficient mechanism for determining the termination of the denoising process, addressing a crucial challenge in implementing our generative model.

 Another notable feature of our framework is a methodological simplification for learning the dynamics of the denoising process.
-Unlike conventional diffusion models, which require estimating temporally inhomogeneous dynamics, our learning strategy separates the tasks of estimating the data manifold and learning a time-\textit{independent} backward drift via denoising score matching.
-This establishes an interesting connection between recent advances in manifold learning and denoising diffusion generative modeling that can potentially reduce computational and modeling complexity.
+Unlike conventional diffusion models that require estimating temporally inhomogeneous dynamics, we must learn a time-\textit{independent} backward drift, which is achieved by a denoising score matching procedure.
+While this comes at a cost of having to learn the now random simulation time for the generative process as well, we argue that no separate estimation strategy is needed for this purpose, but that a simple explosion criterion for the estimated backward drift along the generated path yields an adaptive termination rule.

 The time-homogeneous nature of the model opens up numerous opportunities for practical applications.
 While its utility will depend on the specific requirements of each use case, the theoretical framework established here provides a robust foundation for experimental exploration, particularly in the context of transfer learning.